 Services of a notary public are required in any real estate transaction here.
 The notary ensures that all documents are in order and that all proper legal procedures have been followed.
 Mexican notaries are probably much different than their counterparts where you currently live.
 They are actual degreed and experienced lawyers who must be at least 35 years old and pass the notary exam before being appointed by the governor of their particular state.
 The notary fees are generally paid by the buyer.

 There are other additional fees that the buyer should expect to pay at closing.
 The buyer generally pays the transfer of acquisition tax and all other closing costs as well.
-The acquisition and transfer taxes both run around 2% of the sales price.
+The acquisition tax, payable to the Yucatan government, run 2.5% of the sales price.
 The rest of the closing costs vary from 3% to 5% of the stated value.

 It is always recommended to use an escrow company!
 Property purchases here are cash transactions.
 Remember to use your best judgment when carrying out the financial portion of your property purchase in Mexico.
 You should use an American escrow company (at DH Real Estate, we use Stewart Title) to safely hold the funds; just as you would back home.